n1ghtmare/n1ghtmare.github.io/_posts/2022-01-14-implement-a-keyboard-shortcuts-handler-in-typescript.md

     };
 }
 ```
 Here we're building a key press buffer and we're traversing the tree to look for matches.
 If we find a match that has a callback, it means we're at a leaf node and we execute the callback and reset the current node.
 If we do get a match, but there is no callback defined we continue traversing the tree until we find one.
 If nothing is found, we reset the current node back to the root.
 Also notice that the buffer is sorted and joined with a `+`, this is because the only reason we store anything in the buffer is for when a user pressed a combination of keys and holds them.
 Upon a `keyup` we clear the buffer.
+Another thing of note is that we ignore the Shift key, because we can clearly distinguish between `a` and `A` for example or `/` and `?` (so instead of the user registering a hotkey `shift+a`, they could simply do `A`).
+We also ignore OS, because I don't want to hijack the OS shortcuts as this could get messy.

 Here is the `keyup` listener: